languagetool-org/languagetool/languagetool-standalone/README.txt

  Unless otherwise noted, this software is distributed under the LGPL, see file COPYING.txt

- See README-license.txt for the copyright of the external libraries
+ See third-party-licenses/README.txt for the copyright of the external libraries

  Language detection (*.ngp):
  The process for automatic language detection is described at